Hailee Steinfeld: 2019–present: Streaming series and current projects

 In April 2022, Steinfeld teased a song titled "Coast".
-Marking two years since she last released music, "Coast" was released on July 28, 2022, and was a "a euphoric, guitar-and-percussion-driven single", featuring American rapper Anderson .Paak.
+Marking two years since she last released music, "Coast" was released on July 28, 2022, and was "a euphoric, guitar-and-percussion-driven single", featuring American rapper Anderson .Paak.
 A music video premiered on Facebook on November 9, 2022.
 An acoustic version was released on December 7, 2022.
+In March 2023, Steinfeld released "SunKissing" which Rolling Stone described as a "vibey, electric guitar-backed pop earworm".
+Steinfeld reprised her voice role as Gwen Stacy / Spider-Woman in Spider-Man: Across the Spider-Verse (2023).
+She also made a cameo appearance as Kate Bishop in the MCU film The Marvels (2023).
+At the end of 2024, Steinfeld voiced an alternate version of Bishop in the third season of the Disney+ animated series What If...? episode "What If...
+1872?".